ggboblol/Tkinter-discord-webhook-message-sender/README.md

   3. Then add your discord webhook url to the `webhookurl.txt` file replacing the `YOUR WEBHOOK URL` text.(make sure there is no space or new line in the `webhookurl.txt` file after the url or it'll give error.)
   4. then if your in linux make it an executable file by typing in terminal `chmod +x main.py`.
   5. directly execute in windows and in linux type the command `sudo python3 main.py`.
+  # Troubleshooting
+1. If its not working try updating python3 `sudo apt install python3` again.
+2. Dont try executing the `main.py` file on terminal before making it an executable file, do it by doing the 4th line of procedure or you can try it on thonny editor without need for terminal.

   # Source
   https://pypi.org/project/discord-webhook/